okterok/manager-readme/README.md

 * I like documentation but also like to evolve process over time
 * I am strongly in favor of not asking someone else to do something I wouldn’t take on myself.
 * I'm not a morning person so please forgive occasional grogginess

+### A little bit about my background
+I began my career testing video games for EA Sports.
+I was then an individual contributor as a quality assurance engineer and an SDET.
+I've lead and managed teams much of my career, but I'm happiest helping teams of engineers achieve their goals and through their struggles.
+I have worked with C++, java, javascript, python, ruby and scala in some form thoughout my career.
+Although I enjoy writing code, I've not done it exclusively in a few years but I enjoy being a sounding board for questions and looking at pull requests (though not as the sole reviewer).
+Please feel free to include me, if that's something you'd like!

 ### My job
 My title is Engineering Manager (and it makes me very happy to say that).
 I love my job because I get to help smart people work together on a cool software projects.
 I just started at Wirecutter mid-July, I'm excited to see where this piece of my journey takes me!
 To help shape how I perform my duties, I have set some goals which will give context to how or why I make the choices I do.
 I am not perfect, so if there’s an area for me to improve, please speak up :).